Chapter 1:

 “Roger that.
 Tempesta out.”

 She ran through the deserted streets, puddles glinting with streetlight reflections beneath her boots.
-At the main road, the armored van loomed out of the mist—the squad crouched behind it, six silhouettes outlined by the fog, each gripping their D-Mic like a promise waiting to be kept.
+At the main road, the armored van loomed out of the mist.
+The squad crouched behind it, six silhouettes outlined by the haze, each gripping their D-Mic and ready for the next move.

 Emi frowned.
 “Why would Level 3s join a horde?
-They hunt in small packs.”
+They’re supposed to hunt in small packs.
+I thought we’d only face against Level 1s and 2s.”

 “Copy that.
 We’ll handle it.
 Have our tea ready when we get back, Producer.”